 Well, the name b2b e-commerce suggests that

-It's an online transaction where buyer and seller interact and transact over the Internet
+1. Its an online transaction where buyer and seller interact and transact over Internet

 A b2b e-commerce system must have all the features or at least major features of a normal offline b2b transaction, such as

 b.
 Prices are never fixed – It goes up or down with volume/quantity change

 c.
 Higher the ordered quantity – Lower is the price per unit

 d.
 There should be re-order facility as business buyers tend to buy regularly

 e.
 There will always be bargain – so negotiation will be part of transaction